Developmental Behavior Department

 Overview

-(1) Developmental behavioral problems: autism spectrum disorders; developmental delays, such as language developmental delay, motor developmental delay, cognitive developmental delay; attention deficit / hyperactivity disorder; learning difficulties; intellectual developmental disorders; feeding disorders; eating behavior problems; sleep disorders; Lead poisoning.
+(1) Developmental and behavioral problems: autism spectrum disorders; developmental delays, such as language developmental delay, motor developmental delay, cognitive developmental delay; attention deficit/ hyperactivity disorder; learning difficulties; intellectual developmental disorders; feeding disorders; eating behavior problems; sleep disorders; Lead poisoning; etc.

 (2) Children at high risk of developmental disabilities: children with high-risk factors in the perinatal period, such as premature infants, low birth weight infants, infants with hypoxic-ischemic encephalopathy, infants with bilirubin encephalopathy; sibling of autistic children; children with a family history of intellectual developmental disabilities, etc.